ianderrington/genai/docs/Understanding/architectures/evaluating_and_comparing.md

 - [Hugging Face LLM leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) An essential chart for documenting the model performance across multiple models.
 - [lmsys.org leader board](https://lmsys.org/blog/2023-06-22-leaderboard/)

-## What to evaluate?
+## **What** to evaluate?
 There are several domains of expertise where it may be essential to measure Model's performance.
+For general-performance models, even if [multi-model](models/multimodel.md), it is useful to consider [multiple-criteria](#multi-criteria-evaluation) simultaneously, which may include [specific criteria](#specific-evaluation) to evaluate

 ### Multi-criteria evaluation